Make your garden less attractive to slugs and snails

 Everything mixed together

-In the Planty Garden, your garden box is full of different kinds of vegetables, herbs, and flowers.
+In a Makkelijke Moestuin, your raised bed is full of different vegetables, herbs, and flowers.

-It has of plants slugs and snails love, but also plants they hate.
+There are plants slugs and snails love, but also plants they do not like.

-So, plant some fragrant things in your garden box that they hate: like mint, fennel, geraniums, garlic, thyme, marigolds, and foxglove.
+So also put some plants in your raised bed that they dislike: mint, fennel, geraniums, garlic, thyme, marigolds, and foxglove.

 The smell of marigolds, mint, garlic or thyme will help keep slugs away from your raised bed